Transport projects supported by PM as HS2 axed north of Birmingham

 This includes the creation of what he named Network North, which involves improvements to road, rail and bus schemes.

-– Upgrade the A75 to boost links between Scotland and Northern Ireland.

-– Fund the proposed Shipley Bypass in Bradford, the Blyth Relief Road in Northumberland and “deliver 70 other road schemes”.
+– Fund the proposed Shipley Bypass in Bradford and the Blyth Relief Road in Northumberland.

 – Reopen the Don Valley railway line between Sheffield and Stocksbridge, South Yorkshire.